PSLmodels/Tax-Calculator/taxcalc/taxcalcsas/README.md

 The **b13** sample does have itemized deductions expenses, but no childcare expenses.
 The **c13** sample has both itemized deduction expenses and childcare expenses.
-And the **d14** sample is similar to the c13 sample except there filing units with positive property income and a few couples with a very large age difference (to test the EITC age-eligibility logic of the two models).
+And the **d14** sample is similar to the c13 sample except there are filing units with positive property income and a few couples with a very large age difference (to test the EITC age-eligibility logic of the two models).
 Each of these four samples have been used to generate identical income tax liabilities